Intermediate and advanced only

 Fill out a 10-15 minute questionnaire about your previous exposure to programming, your interest in a career in tech, and general information about you as a person.
 NOTE: You will need a GitHub account in order to complete the application.

 - Applicants will then need to complete pre-work for the course.
-The pre-work is a HackerRank assessment to give you a preview of our course and also help us determine the appropriate level for you at this time.
-No matter where you are in your educational journey, we have a track for you in this course.
+The pre-work is a HackerRank assessment to give you a preview of our course and also help us determine the appropriate level (intermediate or advanced) for you at this time.

 Applicants must complete the questionnaire and pre-work in order to be considered for admission.